The Changing World Order (Book Summary)

 Just like we can assess an individual’s health by measuring specific physical determinants, we can assess a nation’s health, relative to the Changing World Order, by measuring specific financial and social determinants.

-By using past history to understand the dynamics of Changing World Orders and by knowing the health of individuals nation, we can both anticipate and navigate the future more effectively.
+By using past history to understand the dynamics of Changing World Orders and by knowing the health of individual nations, we can both anticipate and navigate the future more effectively.

 “The farther back you can look, the farther forward you are likely to see.” — Winston Churchill